<aside> ℹ️ See also: Converting Models to XKT with convert2xkt

 An IFC file is usually provided as an IFC-SPF file ("STEP-file") , which is a text format in which each line represents an entity that instantiates a class within the data model.

-XKT is xeokit's native 3D model format, which compresses IFC models (and other formats) into a compact binary payload from which we can load large numbers of objects over the Web in seconds, at full geometric precision.
+XKT is xeokit's native 3D model format, which compresses IFC and CAD models into a compact binary payload from which we can load large numbers of objects over the Web in seconds, at full geometric precision.

-An XKT file also contains metadata on its objects, which enables a xeokit viewer to navigate them according to their types.
+An XKT file also contains metadata on its objects, which enables a xeokit viewer to classify and manipulate them according to their types.
 That's useful for building things like object tree view UIs, automatic building storey plan views, and so on.

 For each object/element, the metadata stores: